 I have been approached by many of my colleagues, classmates and even random strangers on reddit to help them host their college project, freelance gig or their brand-new SaaS products.

-So here it is: a one stop guide to Free hosting, yes you heard it correctly, everything here either provides a free tier or has freemium pricing model.
+So here it is: a one stop guide to free hosting — everything here either provides a free tier or has a freemium pricing model.

 Frontend

-At this point, I think everyone knows how to host a website.
-However if you're still looking for alternatives here's everything I have used so far.
+At this point, most people know how to host a website.
+But if you're looking for alternatives, here's what I've used:

-4. Netlify — Allows server less function and server config.
+- Netlify — Serverless functions and server config.

 While hosting a website is relatively simple, there are many things that can go wrong, which creates plenty of opportunities to learn.